macieyng/convasi/README.md

 ## GitHub Actions

-The project includes a GitHub Action that automatically builds the Windows installer on every push to main/master branch.
-You can download the installer artifact from:
+The project includes GitHub Actions that automatically build installers for all platforms on every push to main/master branch.
+You can download the installer artifacts from:

-- **Actions tab**: Go to Actions → Select the latest workflow run → Download the `windows-installer-x86` artifact
+- **Actions tab**: Go to Actions → Select the latest workflow run → Download artifacts:
+  - `windows-installers` - Windows exe installers
+  - `macos-installers` - macOS dmg installers
+  - `linux-installers` - Linux AppImage, deb, and rpm packages
-- **Releases**: Automatic releases are created for pushes to main/master
+- **Releases**: Automatic releases are created for pushes to main/master with all platform installers

 ## Technologies Used